kubernetes-sigs/cluster-api-provider-aws/docs/proposal/aws-resource-handling.md

 ## Misc TODOs

 - Incorporate retries for AWS or cluster-api requests?
-- Enumerate specific classes of workflows and identify which resources fall into which class based on tagging support, client token support, etc.
+- Identify which resources fall into which class of workflow based on tagging support, client token support, etc.

 ## Using client tokens